 The little town of Kochi has an unseen artistic personality that comes to life during the aesthetic Kochi-Muziris Biennale.
 It is the name of Asia’s largest international art exhibition and attracts a huge global audience.
 The event is held every 2 years.

 The cultural event showcases artworks from around the world, similar to the working of the iconic Biennale in Venice.
 The Kochi-Muziris Biennale held its first ever event all the way back in 2012.
-Art buffs and those traveling to Kochi await the fifth edition of the event.
+Art buffs and those traveling to Kochi must attend the fifth edition of the event.
 Let’s take you through what to expect during the upcoming Kochi-Muziris Biennale.

 When Is The Kochi-Muziris Biennale?